hku-mars/r3live/README.md

 ## News

-**[Jan 14, 2022] Release of CAD files**: The CAD files of our handheld device using for sampling the data will be released in [rxlive_handheld](https://github.com/ziv-lin/rxlive_handheld) this month, which is modified based on our previous work in [Livox_handheld](https://github.com/ziv-lin/My_solidworks/tree/master/livox_handhold).
+**[Jan 28, 2022] Release of our hardware design**: The CAD files of our hardware design are now available in [rxlive_handheld](https://github.com/ziv-lin/rxlive_handheld).
+You can download, print, edit and  assemble our handheld device by following the guides.

 **[Jan 14, 2022] Add support of spinning LiDAR**: Give an example of launching R3LIVE with a spinning LIDAR (see section 7).